October 4, 2014

 Apart from the transport application, these SIMs will also be immediately ready to enable many other secure services such as mobile payments, couponing programs, loyalty, enterprise mobility etc. LTE-enabled capabilities allow customers to download the NFC apps with the speed of 4G networks.

 Majority of the country’s population lives in urban areas, so the carriers have begun the deployment of contactless services in big cities like Shanghai, GuangZhou and Beijing.
-Gemalto has provided a customized solution to China Mobile, by leveraging its understanding and presence in the Chinese market and regional networks.
-It will allow China Mobile to expand these services to other cities as well.
+Gemalto has provided a customized solution to China Mobile, by leveraging its understanding and presence in the Chinese market

 With such initiatives, China is moving towards a future in which commuters who travel across different cities will be able to make all transportation related payments via one app, instead of buying different cards every time.